 - facilitate acceptance of what this relationship does and does not offer, and assist the couple to make reality-based decisions about the future

-In my work with heterosexual, same-sex, and trans/cisgender couples, I take a forthright and collaborative approach to helping you understand how to best understand and remedy your relationship difficulties.
+In my work with heterosexual, same-gender, and trans/cisgender couples, I take a forthright and collaborative approach to helping you understand how to best understand and remedy your relationship difficulties.

 Parent Guidance around LGBT Concerns